RITRacingSoftware/RITRacingSoftware.github.io/docs/Contribute/contribute.md

 │   └── stylesheets
 │       └── extra.css
 ```
 - `assets/` contains images for the documentation.
-To include any graphical assets, add an image to the folder and refer to it within any markdown file through the following directive. <i>HTML is preffered as images can be easily centered without fuss</i>
+To include any graphical assets, add an image to the folder and refer to it within any markdown file through the following directive. <i>HTML is preferred as images can be easily centered without fuss</i>
 ```html
 <div style="text-align: center;">
     <img src="assets/image_name.png" alt="alt text" />